 I am very pleased that this Government bought in the ‘triple lock’ that means that state pensions go up annually at whichever is higher out of 2.5%, the rate of inflation, or wages.
 This is very important to ensure that pensioners are not left behind.
 I also support the government's commitment to keeping winter fuel allowance, free bus passes and free TV licences for the over 75’s.
 My recent survey of pensioners show that you also overwhelmingly support this policy.

 What I am concerned about is that many elderly people (and other age groups) suffer from isolation, particularly as families are more mobile or are working and have less time to support each other.
-I am doing research to find out how common this is in Portsmouth and Southsea and will be finding ways of helping.
+Following a survey of older people I am hoping to find a senior centre so there is a place older people can go to catch up with friends at any time during the day.
 If you feel lonely or have any ideas on how to help, please contact me.